 4) The money argument.
 Love is finite and countable.
 You only have a precious quantity of it.
 If you waste it on the wrong person you won’t have enough left for the right person.
 Investing in a relationship, possessing someone, risking all your love for someone’s love in return—it boils down to a symbolic currency circulating in an economy of exchange and profit.
 Or worse, the poverty argument: you have no love to give because no one has yet come to fill you with their love, as if we were empty bottles entirely dependent on others to fill us with their love.

 I offer a counter metaphor: the fountain, the fount of love within each of us that can never be depleted, no matter how many we shower our love upon.
-It doesn’t have to be a choice between giving only 10% of my love to ten different people instead of 100% to one.
-I can give 100% to all, since my well of love is constantly replenished from within and always stays full.
+It doesn’t have to be a choice between giving only ten percent of my love to ten different people instead of 100 percent to one.
+I can give 100 percent to all, since my well of love is constantly replenished from within and always stays full.

 It is an unfortunate fallacy that most people believe “it is a proof of the intensity of their love when they do not love anybody except the ‘loved’ person,” as Erich Fromm said in his great book The Art of Loving.
 “If I truly love one person I love all persons, I love the world, I love life.
 If I can say to somebody else, ‘I love you,’ I must be able to say, ‘I love in you everybody, I love through you the world, I love in you also myself.’”